solyarisoftware/nera.vim/README.md

 :NeraSet <F5>  email
 ```

-Afterwad, you want to show the key mappings:
+Afterward, you want to show the key mappings:

 ```
 :NeraMapping